snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Helping the team in designing the workshop document and also learning the C# technology to make and understanding the connections between front and back end.

 Looking forward to develop the interface of rider page making it  more functional like ride timings availability and the communication between the rider and driver pages.

+Created Documentation on how to install SQL Server and shared it with team